Kelly Doyle: Session 1

 “Kelly, were going to change topics for a moment.
 I want you to tell me about your parents.”

 Kelly paused.
 Tears began to form under her closed eye lids.

 “I don’t remember.”

 “Try Kelly, go back and remember your mother and father.
-You told Alex that their names were Bill and Jan Doyle.
+You told Jason that their names were Bill and Jan Doyle.
 Why did you tell him that?”

-“Because I wanted Alex to think I was normal, that I knew my parents.”
+“Because I wanted Jason to think I was normal, that I knew my parents.”